arshad115/arshad115.github.io/_posts/2018-03-05-duolingo-lost-streak-repair-hack.md

 After that, I simply opened Duolingo and completed one lesson on my tablet; make sure you are not connected to the internet.
 After completing the lesson, I turned on the WiFi.
-As expected, the app uploaded the progress report and I go my streak back!
+As expected, the app uploaded the progress report and I got my streak back!
+Yaay!

 Before: